sinarueeger/robust-data-analysis-with-r/docs/02-introduction-to-R.md

 ## Functions, objects, packages and scripts

-Three terms will often be mentioned: functions, libraries and scripts.
+Four terms will often be mentioned: functions, objects, packages and scripts.

 A **function** is a pre-written chunk of code that contains a list of commands to be executed, similar to a mathematical function.
 For example, the _mean_ is a function in R that takes a sequence of numbers as input, like so: `mean(1:15)`.
 Typically, functions have an input and an output, but they do not have to.